khaledh/khaledh.github.io/docs/nimjet/09-scopes.md

   Its `execute` method will compare the name of the declaration against the name of the reference, and return `false` if they match (which stops the iteration), and `true` otherwise.
-- When `resolve` is called on the `IdentRef` node, the `treeWalkUp` method is called, passing an instance of `IdentScopeProcessor`.
+- When `resolve` is called on `IdentReference`, the `treeWalkUp` method is called, passing an instance of `IdentScopeProcessor`.
 - The `treeWalkUp` method iterates over the ancestor scopes of the `IdentRef` node, starting with the reference element itself.
 In this particular case, the only
   ancestor scope is the `NimFile` (as returned by the `getContext` method of the `IdentRef` node).
-- If any of the ancestors have a `processDeclarations` method, it is called with the
-  `IdentScopeProcessor` instance.
-In our case, the `NimFile` node will have a `processDeclarations` method that will iterate over its children to find the target declaration.
+- The ancestor's `processDeclarations` method is called with the `IdentScopeProcessor` instance.
+In our case, the `NimFile` node will have a `processDeclarations` method that will look for declarations under its scope.
-- The `NimFile` element knows that it holds a `StmtList` child, so it will delegate the `processDeclarations` call to the `StmtList` node.
-- The `StmtList` node will iterate over a subset of its children that are of type `IdentDecl` (and possibly other declaration types that we haven't implemented yet).
-- For each `IdentDecl` node, the `execute` method of the `IdentScopeProcessor` instance is called.
+- For each found `IdentDecl` node, the `execute` method of the `IdentScopeProcessor` instance is called.
 If the name of the declaration matches the name of the reference, the `execute` method will return `false`, which stops the iteration and returns the declaration as the result of the `resolve` method.

-Note that we will only process the immediate children and not descend into the subtrees of those children, as those subtrees would have an inaccessible scope anyway.

 With this in mind, let's implement the `IdentScopeProcessor` class: